 Grow Your Own Produce

-Following the success of the recent green iguana cull, gardens Island-wide are flourishing as they are no longer losing flowers and foliage to these pests.
-You can grow a whole range of fruit and vegetables, including tomatoes, leafy greens, herbs, eggplants, melons, bananas, mangoes and many more.
-The ideal growing season is November–April when it’s cooler and drier; however, you will need to water the plants regularly and look out for pests.
+You can grow a whole range of fruits and vegetables, including tomatoes, leafy greens, herbs, eggplants, melons, bananas, mangoes and many more.
+The ideal growing season is November–April, when it’s cooler and drier; however, you will need to water the plants regularly and look out for pests.
+It is worth investing in sustainable agriculture equipment, or employing vertical farming or aquaponic farming techniques.
+These relatively easy, make-it-yourself structures provide both optimised plant growth and minimised water waste and land usage.
 You can pick up seeds or baby plants from any of the local nurseries, plus soil, organic pesticides and gardening tools.

 Find your local garden centre!